IT-for-Change/ecube-data-collection/README.md

 ## What data is collected by the tool?

-The data collected by the tool depends on the scope you define for it in the configuration file.
+The data collected by the tool depends on the scope you define for it in the configuration.
 The tool supports two scopes - `audio` and `all`.
-This setting is useful in a federated ELL deployment setup where the ELL is set up on standalone computers within each school.
-The `audio` option will ensure student names (and any other personal information saved to the user profile in the ELL), and their activities in non-audio assignments are not collected.

 When the scope is set as `all`, the tool collects
 * The entire ELL database, in the form of a mysqldump sql file